A Tutorial on Meta-Reinforcement Learning: Exploration and Meta-Exploration

 Exploration is the process by which an agent collects data for learning.
 In standard RL, exploration should work for any MDP and may consist of random on-policy exploration, epsilon-greedy exploration, or methods to find novel states.
 In meta-RL, this type of exploration still occurs in the outer-loop, which is called \textit{meta-exploration}.
 However, there additionally exists exploration in the inner-loop, referred to as just \textit{exploration}, which is where we begin our discussion.
 This inner-loop exploration is specific to the distribution of MDPs, $p(\mathcal{M})$.
 To enable sample efficient adaptation, the meta-RL agent uses knowledge about the task distribution to explore efficiently.
 For instance, instead of taking random actions, the robot chef may open every cabinet to learn about the location of food items and utensils when first entering a new kitchen.
 This exploration is targeted and used to provide informative trajectories in $\mathcal{D}$ that enable few-shot adaptation to the MDP within the task distribution.

 Recall that in the few-shot adaptation setting, on each trial, the agent is placed into a new task and is allowed to interact with it for a few episodes (i.e., its few shots $K$), before being evaluated on solving the task in the next few episodes (i.e., over the $H - K$ episodes in Equation~\ref{eq:meta-rl-objective}).
-An illustration can be seen in Figure \ref{fig:exploration}.
+An illustration can be seen in Figure~\ref{fig:exploration}.
 Intuitively, the agent must explore to gather information during the first few shots that enables it to best solve the task in later episodes.
 More generally, there is an exploration-exploitation trade-off, where the agent must balance taking exploratory actions to learn about the new task (potentially even beyond the initial few shots) with exploiting what it already knows to achieve high rewards.
 It is always optimal to explore in the first $K$ episodes, since no reward is given to the agent.
 However, the optimal amount of exploration in the remaining $H - K$ shots depends on the size of the evaluation period $H - K$: When $H - K$ is large, more exploration is optimal, as sacrificing short-term rewards to learn a better policy for higher later returns pays dividends, while when $H - K$ is small, the agent must exploit more to obtain any reward it can, before time runs out.
 In this section, we survey approaches that navigate this trade-off.
-Table \ref{tab:short_horizon_explore} summarizes these categories.
+Table~\ref{tab:short_horizon_explore} summarizes these categories.
+As discussed in Section \ref{section:background}, there is an optimal solution to this exploration problem that maximizes the meta-RL objective.
 In the next section, we discuss a framework that formalizes making this trade-off optimally.